 Now, before you write my kids off as freaks of nature, let me say that while my children do willingly eat vegetables and fruit, they also love a good bar of chocolate (as does their mother), sometimes crave potato chips, and would say their favorite foods are mac n’ cheese and bacon, respectively.
 In other words, even though they generally eat healthfully, they’re also human.

-Let me share with you how I think got to this point.
+Let me share with you how I think we got to this point.

 My approach to raising kids who make healthy food choices